-- 1. Penal Offenses A player who intentionally commits any of the following offenses:

-- a) SLIDE TACKLING is not permitted at Soccer City for any leagues.

-- b) Kicking an opponent

-- c) Tripping an opponent

-- d) Jumping at an opponent

-- e) Charging from behind

-- f) Charging violently

-- g) Striking an opponent

-- h) Pushing

-- i) Touching the ball with any part of your hands or arms to gain an advantage

-- j) Boarding (charging an opponent into or against the dasher boards)

-- k) Placing both hands on the wall to gain an advantage

-shall be penalized by the awarding of a free direct kick to be taken by the opposing team from the place where the offense occurred.
+- 1. Penal Offenses A player who intentionally commits any of the following offenses: - a) SLIDE TACKLING is not permitted at Soccer City for any leagues. - b) Kicking or attempting to kick an opponent - c) Tripping or attempting to trip an opponent - d) Jumping at an opponent - e) Charging from behind - f) Charging violently - g) Striking or attempting to strike an opponent (including head-butt) - h) Pushing - i) Touching the ball with any part of your hands or arms to gain an advantage - j) Boarding (charging an opponent into or against the dasher boards) - k) Placing both hands on the wall to gain an advantage - 1) Sliding within 6 feet of an opponent at any point of the slide shall be penalized by the awarding of a free direct kick to be taken by the opposing team from the place where the offense occurred.
 If the offense occurs in the player's defending penalty box, a penalty kick will be awarded to the opposing team.
+This is not an exhaustive interpretation of fouls, for a complete list of rules pertaining to fouls and misconduct and an explanation of their meaning, please refer to International Football Association Board | Laws of the Game | IFAB (theifab.com) Laws of the Game Football Laws, Rules, and Regulations.
+Soccer City-specific rules trump IFAB rules in any situations in which rules can be seen to be conflicting.